-In 2021, Rolf Buch, Arnd Fittkau, and Helene von Roeder continued to make use of the "pension benefits in lieu of cash benefits" deferred compensation scheme option.
+In 2022, Rolf Buch, Arnd Fittkau, and Helene von Roeder continued to make use of the "pension benefits in lieu of cash benefits" deferred compensation scheme option.
+In 2022, and in line with the requirements of the remuneration system, Philip Grosse received a pension amount of € 500,000 as pension remuneration.
 Daniel Riedl receives his retirement benefits from a Group subsidiary based on another employment relationship for his BUWOG management activities in the form of contributions to a foreign pension fund and a pension payment as additional fixed remuneration; this can also be paid into the pension fund under certain circumstances at the discretion of the Management Board.
-In 2021, in accordance with this agreement, Mr. Riedl received \in 200,000 from BUWOG as an annual pension contribution as well as an additional pension payment of \in 300,000 - all paid into an external pension fund.
+In 2022, in accordance with this agreement, Mr. Riedl received € 200,000 from BUWOG as an annual pension contribution as well as an additional pension payment of € 300,000 - all paid into an external pension fund.